Expanding the subway network in San Francisco

 What is next?

 To build a subway, much more work needs to be done.
-The Subway Vision project team will continue the planning work.
 Moving this effort forward involves coordination within the city and at the local, state and federal level to determine:

 - How would future subway lines get funded?

 - How would future subway lines support current and planned land use needs?

 - How would future subway lines improve the city’s existing and planned transportation network?